Exploring Dense Retrieval for Dialogue Response Selection: RRS Ranking Experiment

 \subsection{Evaluation Protocol and Metrics}

-The RRS train set is first used to train the dialog response selection models.
-Then, the models are required to label the candidates based on the conversation context.
-Given the ranking scores and the true correlation scores that are annotated by human annotators, the Normalized Discounted Cumulative Gain at position k (NDCG@3 and NDCG@5) \cite{Jrvelin2002CumulatedGE} is used to measure the performance of the baseline models.
+Given the ranking scores and the accurate correlation scores that human annotators annotate, the Normalized Discounted Cumulative Gain at position k (NDCG@3 and NDCG@5) \cite{Jrvelin2002CumulatedGE} is used to measure the performance of the models.